toloubh/master_slave_mysql/README.md

 ```
 sudo docker ps
 ```
-3. Finally, add a replication user on primary server.
-Create a new user for replication with REPLICATION SLAVE permission:
+3. If you don't run the script but proceed to execute docker-compose up -d, make sure to follow up by creating a new user for replication on the primary server with the necessary REPLICATION SLAVE permission.
 Create a MySql user for replication
 ```
 sudo docker exec -it mysql_master -u root -p